 To drop a class or withdraw from the College, students must obtain a drop or withdrawal form and follow the prescribed procedure.
-Should circumstances prevent a student from appearing in person to withdraw from the College, the student may withdraw by mail by writing to the Registrar.
+It is the student's responsibility to drop or withdraw.
+Failure to do so will result in receiving a performance grade, usually a grade of "F." Should circumstances prevent a student from appearing in person to withdraw from the College, the student may withdraw by mail by writing to the Registrar.
 No drop or withdrawal requests are accepted by telephone.
 Students who drop a class or withdraw from the College before the semester deadline receive a "W" (Withdraw) in each class dropped.
 The deadline for receiving a "W" is indicated on the academic calendar.
-After that time students receive a performance grade in each course.
 See "Refund Policy" for possible eligibility for a refund.